gilbertchen/duplicacy/GUIDE.md

    -chunk-size, -c 4M              the average size of chunks -max-chunk-size, -max 16M       the maximum size of chunks (defaults to chunk-size * 4) -min-chunk-size, -min 1M        the minimum size of chunks (defaults to chunk-size / 4) -pref-dir <preference directory path>    Specify alternate location for .duplicacy preferences directory
 ```

 The *init* command first connects to the storage specified by the storage URL.
-If the storage has been already been
-initialized before, it will download the storage configuration (stored in the file named *config*) and ignore the options provided in the command line.
+If the storage has been already been initialized before, it will download the storage configuration (stored in the file named *config*) and ignore the options provided in the command line.
 Otherwise, it will create the configuration file from the options and upload the file.

-The initialized storage will then become the default storage for other commands if the -storage option is not specified
-for those commands.
+The initialized storage will then become the default storage for other commands if the `-storage` option is not specified for those commands.
 This default storage actually has a name, *default*.

-After that, it will prepare the the current working directory as the repository to be backed up.
-Under the hood, it will create a directory
-named *.duplicacy* in the repository and put a file named *preferences* that stores the snapshot id and encryption and storage options.
+After that, it will prepare the current working directory as the repository to be backed up.
+Under the hood, it will create a directory named *.duplicacy* in the repository and put a file named *preferences* that stores the snapshot id and encryption and storage options.

 The snapshot id is an id used to distinguish different repositories connected to the same storage.
 Each repository must have a unique snapshot id.
 A snapshot id must contain only characters valid in Linux and Windows paths (alphabet, digits, underscore, dash, etc), but cannot include `/`, `\`, or `@`.

-The -e option controls whether or not encryption will be enabled for the storage.
+The `-e` option controls whether or not encryption will be enabled for the storage.
 If encryption is enabled, you will be prompted to enter a storage password.

 The three chunk size parameters are passed to the variable-size chunking algorithm.
 Their values are important to the overall performance, especially for cloud storages.
 If the chunk size is too small, a lot of overhead will be in sending requests and receiving responses.
-If the chunk size is too large, the effect of deduplication will be less obvious as more data will need to be transferred with each chunk.
+If the chunk size is too large, the effect of de-duplication will be less obvious as more data will need to be transferred with each chunk.

-The -pref-dir controls the location of the preferences directory.
+The `-pref-dir` controls the location of the preferences directory.
 If not specified, a directory named .duplicacy is created in the repository.
 If specified, it must point to a non-existing directory.
 The directory is created and a .duplicacy file is created in the repository.
 The .duplicacy file contains the absolute path name to the preferences directory.

 Once a storage has been initialized with these parameters, these parameters cannot be modified any more.